 Neurosurgery Spine Fellowship

 Emory Orthopaedics & Spine Center offers a post-graduate fellowship in neurosurgery and spine surgery.
 Established in 1994, the fellowship focuses on spinal oncology, spinal radiosurgery, degenerative and rheumatologic spinal disease, trauma, infectious diseases of the spine, and revision spine surgery.
-In addition to two spine-fellowship trained neurosurgery faculty, fellows will also learn from an outstanding orthopaedic spine faculty as well.
+In addition to four spine-fellowship trained neurosurgery faculty, fellows will also learn from an outstanding orthopaedic spine faculty, as well.
 Applicants should have completed an accredited U.S. neurosurgery residency in good standing and be ABNS-eligible.

 - Gerald Rodts, MD (Co-Fellowship director)